Prof Joe Queally

-Prof Joseph M Queally has been a Consultant Orthopaedic Surgeon since 2016, when he was appointed a Consultant at Addenbrooke’s Hospital in Cambridge prior to my return to a post in Ireland.
-He currently hold positions at St Jame’s Hospital, Tallaght University Hospital and the Beacon Centre for Orthopaedics.
+Prof Joseph M Queally has been a Consultant Orthopaedic Surgeon practising at Beacon Hospital.
+Since 2016 when he was appointed a Consultant at Addenbrooke’s Hospital in Cambridge prior to my return to a post in Ireland.
+He currently holds positions at St Jame’s Hospital, Tallaght University Hospital and the Beacon Centre for Orthopaedics.

 He has extensive research interests that mirror my clinical interests and have published widely in the fields of trauma and joint replacement with over 35 publications in leading journals including the BMJ and Cochrane.
 He has over 750 citations of my research and have won awards for my research in joint replacement and am currently an NIHR grant holder for a large multi-centre trial investigating the role of total hip replacement in acetabular fractures.
 He was the departmental Head of Trauma Research prior to leaving Addenbrookes and oversaw the running of 15 clinical trials.
 Prof Queally also has extensive experience in surgical education and have completed a Masters in Surgical Education at Imperial College London.
 He is currently the director of orthopaedic research at the Beacon Hospital.